 He revealed that the first edition of the Success Showcase in 2012 held in Lagos, late last month, attracted over 1,480 participants, many of whom testified that the FLP business opportunity enhanced their physical and financial well being in 2011.
 “Coming to Abuja, therefore, is simply to give Abuja distributors an insight into the new business year which promises to be even greater and more rewarding for all our diligent distributors”, Tay said, adding, “One of such indicators is the growing population of FLP network marketers which has risen to over 250,000 in Nigeria and projected to reach 15 million worldwide”.

-Tay also said the attraction to the business was the ability of the company to make available a range of natural health care and beauty products which helped to promote healthy living and fight poverty by ensuring that everybody, within the network -received a reward for using the products, organising a sales force to retail the products to non-distributors and for recruiting people into their team.
+Tay also said the attraction to the business was the ability of the company to make available a range of natural health care and beauty products which helped to promote healthy living and fight poverty by ensuring that everybody, within the network -received a reward for using the products, organizing a sales force to retail the products to non-distributors and for recruiting people into their team.

 Providing further tips to success in FLP multi-level marketing business, Tay urged the audience to adopt the sequence of positive thinking, careful planning, strategizing, preparation and finally the determination to do all it would take to succeed in their FLP business.

 For the over 1,000 FLP distributors and guests who besieged the Abuja event, the attraction was to see those who were moving up in the FLP marketing plan and hear their powerful testimonies of success in multi-level marketing.
-FLP Distributors came all the way from Calabar, Port Harcourt, Enugu, Kano, Kaduna and Onitsha.
+FLP Distributors came all the way from Calabar, Port Harcourt, Enugu, Kano, Kaduna, and Onitsha.
 Add these to the Abuja audience, and you have a full mix of Nigerians in the Federal Capital city.
 Overall, the FLP Abuja event to showcase success and accomplishment was fun and filled with expectations.

 Referring to those seeking immediate fortune from network marketing, the FLP managing director reminded them that even the biggest and most successful members of any network did not achieve their status overnight.
-Using the experience of Nigeria and Africa’s number one distributors, John and Justina Ekperigin, as example, Tay said the couple had held the enviable topmost position in the last four years.
+Using the experience of Nigeria and Africa’s number one distributors, John and Justina Ekperigin, as for an example, Tay said the couple had held the enviable topmost position in the last four years.

 According to him, “The Ekperigins started their FLP business as Assistant Supervisors in 2002, earning a bonus of just US$118.
 Today, he said, the Ekperigins had broken all records in earnings and position not only in Nigeria but in Africa, because of their diligence.
 The Ekperigins were recognized at the Abuja event as the first distributors in Africa to earn over US$264,000 in annual profit share, achieving the 10,000 CC level thus placing them in the league of the Top 10 FLP Distributors worldwide.”